jpelaa/jpelaa/README.md

-### Hi there 👋 This is Jayaprakash
+### Hi 👋 This is Jayaprakash

-- 🔭 I’m currently working as front-end developer
+- 🔭 Working as front-end developer
-- 🌱 I’m currently learning Graphql and React js
+- 🌱 currently learning npm cli tools and PWA